embrace-io/embrace-docs/docs/open-telemetry/integration.md

 * SpanLinks are not supported - `addLink()` in the `Span` implementation is a no-op.
 * Attribute values are persisted as Strings.
-* The resource attributes `service.name` and `service.version` refer to the Embrace SDK.
+* The resource attributes `service.name` and `service.version` refer to the Embrace SDK at this time.
+This will be changed shortly.

 ### Android